mgoldcoin/mgold/waves-client/wallet-management.md

-# **This Chapter Includes All Details About Send and Deposit Operations To Each Cryptocurrency Which Is Supported by Waves Platfrom**
+# Chapter Contents

-After reading this instruction you will be able to create your Waves wallet.
+Wallet Management Chapter Includes all details about send and deposit operations to each cryptocurrency which Is supported within Waves Platform.
+After reading this instruction you will be able to: